ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+d good conversation are
+the vcr| sinews of virtue.
+Good Character 2s above
+all things else.
+Your character cannot be essential­
+ly injured, except by your owu acts.
+If any one
+speaks; 111 of you, let yonr life be bo that no one wil&#x27;
+believa biin.
+Drink no kind of intoxicating liquors.
+Ever life (ttlsfortuno excepted J within your in­
+come. fjft&#x27;be&#x27;n yota retire to bed think over what you
- doing during the day.
+have b6?n doing during the day.
 Make do haste to
 be rich, if you would prosper.
 Small and steady
 gain gijre competency, with tranquility of mind.?
 Sever Vlay at any game of chance.
 Avoid tempta­